 Forget flying cars, watch the world's first flying bike that can also hover

-Forget flying cars, watch the world's first flying bike that can also hover2 min read .
-Updated: 27 Oct 2021, 12:14 PM IST
+Forget flying cars, watch the world's first flying bike that can also hover

 The XTURISMO flying bike, or hoverbike, has been developed by a Japan-based company called ALI Technologies.
 It can go up to a speed of 100 kmph and hover for about half an hour.